kendraper/sucks-rules/README.md

 # sucks-rules

 This is documentation.
-Is is thorough and complete.
+It is thorough and complete.

 The end.